jabolcni/Lambergar/README.md

 ## Strenght

-In November 2023 version v0.3.1 was proposed for testing on CCRL Blitz list, where it current stands at 2369 ELO.
+In November 2023 version v0.3.1 was proposed for testing on CCRL Blitz list, where it current stands at 2369 &plusmn; 20 ELO.

-In February 2024 version v0.4.1 was proposed for testing on CCRL Blitz list, where it current stands at 2691 ELO.
+In February 2024 version v0.4.1 was proposed for testing on CCRL Blitz list, where it current stands at 2691 &plusmn; 20 ELO.

-Latest version which is v0.5.0 has not been proposed for testing, but I estimate that it is around 2850 &plusmn; 20 CCRL Blitz ELO.
+Latest version which is v0.5.0 has not been proposed for testing, but I estimate that it is around 2850  CCRL Blitz ELO.

 ## Credits